 With all of these places (plus the museums mentioned in the next section), you can never run out of things to do in Wurzburg in a day.

-It’s just another reason why Wurzburg is worth a visit: There are just lots of things to discover and see.
+Another reason why Wurzburg is worth a visit is that there are many things to discover and see.

 Old Main Bridge

 First on the list is the Old Main Bridge, the place in Wurzburg for sightseeing the vineyards, Fortress Marienberg, and Kapelle.
 It has 12 saint statues that stand at the sides of the bridge.

 The Main Old Bridge was constructed in the mid of 20th century to connect the two parts of Wurzburg separated by the Main River:

 - The Former Fisher’s Market on the left bank of River Main

 - The Old town of Wurzburg at River Main’s right bank.